 URL – https://omar-onlinetest.caiso.com

-Login – access to the system is granted by authentication of software digital certificate
+Login – access to the system is granted by authentication of software digital certificate.

 System Use Procedures

-This section defines the procedures to use for submitting data and accessing the meter data systems during the market simulation.
+This section defines the procedures to follow for submitting data and accessing the meter data systems during the market simulation.

 Data Submission

-Data will be submitted through either the ECN-FTP interface or the OMAR-Online application.
-The data files submitted for the market simulation should be the same files that are submitted to the production metering system.
-Any and all meter data files that are submitted to the production system should be also submitted to the market simulation system.
+Data will be submitted through either the transition ECN-FTP interface or the OMAR-Online application.
+Any and all meter data files that are submitted to the production system should be also submitted to the market simulation system, if feasible.

 File Status and Acknowledgement